mchekin/a-plus-promises/README.md

-# a-plus-promises
+# A Plus Promises
-Learning A Plus Promises through by re-implementing guzzle/promises.
+Learning A Plus Promises by re-implementing guzzle/promises.